 Jam’s next NZ break came when she partnered with a local business director who shared her vision of social media solutions.
 Conversologie was born.
 Its logo, a stylised speech bubble incorporating the balance of conversational yin and yang, the brainchild of Jam and lifelong friend back home, Filipino graphic novelist Carlo Vergara.

 In effect, Jam was creating conversational marketing as early as 2013, well before it was the phenomenon it is today.

 Everything began to come together.

-As Jam’s New Zealand marketing consultancy picked up clients, she also began to attract the attention of the industry.
+As Jam Mayer’s New Zealand marketing consultancy picked up clients, she also began to attract the attention of the industry.
 She was invited to speak and run breakout workshops at NZ’s annual social media conference SMCNZ.
-She was offered free tickets to a highly respected International conference, Hubspot Inbound in the US in 2016.
+Also she was offered free tickets to a highly respected International conference, Hubspot Inbound in the US in 2016.

-She was part of the Social Media Club Auckland (SMCAKL) for which she prepared and hosted events to keep the industry up to date.
-One event attracted more than 300 attendees – proof that her finger’s truly on the pulse of what’s relevant.
+Part of the Social Media Club Auckland (SMCAKL,) Jam prepared and hosted events to keep the industry up to date.
+One event attracted more than 300 attendees.
+Proof that her finger was truly on the pulse of what’s relevant.

 She was also snapped up as tutor by respected tertiary educators like Unitec and NZIE.

-A global leader in enterprise social media management solutions, Hootsuite brings together scheduling, monitoring, analytics, advertising and all of the big glorious morass of communication, conversation and information that make the social media playground so confusing to most of us.
+A global leader in enterprise social media management solutions, Hootsuite brings together scheduling, monitoring, analytics, advertising.
+It coalesces the morass of communication, conversation and information that make the social media playground so confusing to most of us.

 Jam nerdgasmed over it.